USRSE/usrse25/pages/program/talks.md

-Speakers are asked to upload their slides to the Zenodo site for [USRSE'25 Conference Proceedings](https://zenodo.org/communities/usrse25/records?q=&l=list&p=1&s=10&sort=newest) as soon as possible, which may be during or shortly after the conference.
+Speakers are asked to upload their slides to the Zenodo site for [USRSE'25 Conference Proceedings](https://zenodo.org/communities/usrse25/records?q=&l=list&p=1&s=10&sort=newest) as soon as possible, which may be before, during, or shortly after the conference.

 <div id="accordion">